Jeffersonlii/LoLGenius/readme.md

 2. We then recursively do the same for the lowest and highest mmr players within the game from step 1.
 3. We give some sort of max depth to avoid overflow
 4. As a result, we get a dataset with diverse ranks, modes, and champions.

-# Keeping Data Fresh

--   League of Legends is updated very frequently
--   To keep data fresh and models accurate, we periodically flush our entire datamodel starting from scratch.

 # Data Features